bjornaa/ladim1/doc/source/gridforce.rst

 the grid cell centers.
 [Necessary, or a detail left to the implementation?]
 Particle release and movements is referred to this coordinate system.

-The grid spacing is given byhorizontal arrays of metric coefficients :math:`\Delta x` and :math:`\Delta y`
+The grid spacing is given by horizontal arrays of metric coefficients :math:`\Delta x` and :math:`\Delta y`
 (sjekk at de brukes rett).